michaeldawson/website/src/markdown-pages/alignment.md

 ![guidelines](/guidelines.png)

-When you list both the actions and triggers that occur within a personal "loop-hole" pattern, then make a pledge to _completely avoid those things_, you have yourself a set of _"Guidelines"_.
+When you list both the actions and triggers that occur within a personal "Loop-Hole" pattern, then make a pledge to _completely avoid those things_, you have yourself a set of _"Guidelines"_.

 The need for firm Guidlines is predicated on an idea: that often, there are some things in life are simply _not helpful_ for us, but they can stay in our lives anyway, despite our "better judgement".
 Then can wreak havoc or perhaps just "pull us down" over time, but can sometimes go unnoticed or unchallenged for many years.
 Even though we often think that _freedom_ is what we want, actually, it can be the right kinds of limitations - formulated out of self-love and self-belief - that can be liberating in ways that a policy of _Moderation_ cannot.

 So, then, our first step is to identify what should go into our _Guidelines_ list - of things to avoid.
 Exactly what goes in this list will vary from person to person, and I think some degree of "exploration" will always be necessary!
-But often, if you can relate to these "loop-hole" patterns, it's _easy_ to recognise the unhelpful actions or thoughts that occur, after some reflection.
+But often, if you can relate to these "Loop-Hole" patterns, it's _easy_ to recognise the unhelpful actions or thoughts that occur, after some reflection.

 After listing the "first" things that come to mind, it's also helpful to identify some of the other things that you do, the places that you go, or the thoughts that you think, that can act as "triggers" for these actions that you've identified.
 I encourage you to write those triggers down in the same list, too.